THTA | Course categories | Job Seeker

 Whether you’re exploring career options or looking for your first job in tourism, this course provides the foundation you need to succeed in one of Tasmania’s most exciting and dynamic industries.

-THTA has partnered with the Queensland Hotels Association (RTO 30826) to provide nationally recognised online or face to face training programs for SITHFAB021 Provide Responsible Service of Alcohol (RSA).
-The training program is offered online and face to face for those who are involved in the sale and supply/service of alcohol according to relevant Tasmanian regulations.
+THTA has partnered with the Queensland Hotels Association (RTO 30826) to provide a nationally recognised online accredited training program for SITHFAB021 Provide Responsible Service of Alcohol (RSA).
+The training program is suitable for those who are involved in the sale and supply/service of alcohol according to relevant Tasmanian regulations.
 The training focuses on the performance outcomes, skills, and knowledge necessary for the responsible sale, service, or supply of alcohol.

 The Tasmanian Hospitality & Tourism Academy, in partnership with Study Tasmania are once again offering entry level courses to international students currently studying in Tasmania.

-The following courses are on offer for the remainder of 2025:
+The following courses are on offer for 2026:

 Visitor Experience Guide